davidmccormick/alpine-k8s/alpine-image/README.md

-# Alpine - Docker - Kubernetes
+# Alpine - Docker - Kubernetes Image

 A builder for creating a virtualbox vagrant box with the latest Alpine operating system, docker and the latest available kubernetes binaries compiled for the muscl c library.